Free and confidential

 Services included:

-Northwest Alabama Mental Health Center is a dual-diagnosis treatment center in Vernon, Alabama that offers treatment services for substance abuse and mental health disorders that include borderline personality disorder as well as bulimia.
+Northwest Alabama Mental Health Center is a dual-diagnosis treatment center in Vernon, AL that offers treatment services for substance use and mental health disorders that include obsessive compulsive disorder as well as thought disorders.

 Address: 141 2nd Avenue NW, Vernon, AL 35592 in Lamar County